alan-turing-institute/CleverCSV/README.md

   tables, headers or no headers, escape characters, and there's no support for data dictionaries.

-CleverCSV is a Python package that hopes to solve many of the pain points of CSV files, while maintaining many of the good things.
+CleverCSV is a Python package that aims to solve many of the pain points of CSV files, while maintaining many of the good things.
 The package automatically detects (with high accuracy) the format (*dialect*) of CSV files, thus making it easier to simply point to a CSV file and load it,